kgilbert-cmu/flairlog/README.md

     $> pbcopy < output.md

 Then navigate to your subreddit's wiki page and press <kbd>⌘</kbd><kbd>V</kbd> to paste the flairlog into the wiki textbox.

+## Special Thanks

+In honored memory of our dearly beloved brother Vinay Balaji (Carnegie Mellon '14), we will forever miss your smile and your spirit.